Daratumumab after Stem Cell Transplant in Treating Patients with Multiple Myeloma

 I. To characterize the extent of minimal residual disease (MRD) pre-/post-consolidation treatment segment and at one year during the maintenance treatment segment.

 II.
-To characterize and evaluate toxicities, including type, frequency severity, attribution, time course and duration (e.g., infections, secondary primary malignancies, peripheral neuropathy).
+To characterize and evaluate toxicities, including type, frequency severity, attribution, and duration (e.g., infections, secondary primary malignancies, peripheral neuropathy).

 III.
 To obtain estimates of overall response rate (stringent complete response [sCR], complete response [CR], very good partial response [VGPR], and partial response [PR]), response duration, depth of response, clinical benefit response, and overall survival.